Shape

 }

-This instructs Terragrunt to create the file provider.tf in the working directory (where Terragrunt calls terraform) before it calls any of the Terraform commands (e.g plan, apply, validate, etc).
+This instructs Terragrunt to create the file provider.tf in the working directory (where Terragrunt calls tofu/terraform) before it calls any of the Terraform commands (e.g plan, apply, validate, etc).
 This allows you to inject this provider configuration in all the modules that includes the root file without having to define them in the underlying modules.

 When you run terragrunt plan or terragrunt apply, you can see that this file is created in the module working directory: